jacobheric/www.jacobheric.com/src/posts/2021-11-29-beautiful-beast.md

 image: 2021-11-29-beautiful-beast.jpg
 ---

-Ran into this beautiful beast on Fore Street in Portland.
+Someone has prepared themselves for the apocalypse in style.
+On Fore Street in Portland.